 Angel Eduardo is a writer, musician, and photographer from Northern New Jersey.
-He has published prose in The Caribbean Writer, The Merrimack Review, Tell Us A Story Blog, and Women’s Entertainment Today; poetry in NJCU’s PATHs literary journal, The Cross Review, Walking is Still Honest Press, and Label Me Latino Journal; and has read publicly at various New York and New Jersey events.
-He has recently completed his Masters of Fine Arts for Memoir at CUNY Hunter College.
+He has published prose in Mr. Beller's Neighborhood and The Caribbean Writer; poetry in NJCU’s PATHs literary journal, The Cross Review, Walking is Still Honest Press, and Label Me Latino Journal; and has read publicly at various New York and New Jersey events.
+He holds a Master of Fine Arts for Memoir from CUNY Hunter College.

 Angel has been writing and performing music as a guitarist and vocalist since the age of 15, and has performed at numerous venues in the tri-state area and beyond.
 His former band, Blue Food, released a full-length album and joined the line-up of 2014’s Mantrabash outdoor festival in Ferguson, North Carolina.
-Angel has also performed as a solo singer/songwriter, and plans to release his first solo recordings in the coming year.
+Angel has also performed as a solo singer/songwriter, and is currently planning the release of his first solo material.